Light output, Case studies and other Benefits

 Hard Evidence - Success Stories From Around the World

-a) Lowes at the Shell Harbor Square Shopping Centre, Australia – reduced CO2 emissions by 10.5 tons per annum and saved $1,779 every year in electricity cost and maintenance bills.
+a) Lowes at the Shell Harbor Square Shopping Centre, Australia – reduced CO2 emissions by 10.5 tons per annul and saved $1,779 every year in electricity cost and maintenance bills.

 b) Belki, a Belgian poultry company installed 30 LED tube lights in their cold storage.
 The performance at -22 degree Fahrenheit is exemplary and energy consumption is only 18 watts per tube.
 Belki has only a two-hour window in which it can maintain lights as the work area is occupied 20 hours a day.
 Low maintenance LED tubes are a boon for them.
 At the time of writing, they were planning to replace 900 T8 fluorescent tubes with LED tube lights.